dbindel/cam-handbook/handbook.md

 contains original results in that area.
 The research is carried on independently by the candidate under the supervision of the chairperson of the Special Committee.
-When the thesis is completed, the student presents his/her results at the thesis defense or B exam.
+When the thesis is completed, the student presents their results at the thesis defense or B exam.
 The B-Exam (thesis defense) is scheduled with the same form as the A-Exam and must be submitted to the Grad School at least 7 calendar days ahead.